SparksSkywere/servermanager/README.md

     -tickrate 33
     +gmod_mcore_test 1
    ```
+3. Now you have changed the server now to change the watchdog, edit the "startserver.bat" which comes with the powershell files, in the file is a PATH, do check that this has autoset and working
-4. Start the server with running the "startserver.bat" file
+4. Start the server watchdog with double left clicking the "startserver.bat"
-5. To stop all servers for shutdown just right click and run the ps1 file named "stop-all-servers.ps1"
+5. To stop all servers for shutdown just right click and run the ps1 file named "stop-all-servers.ps1" and run in powershell

 # Uninstallation
-1. There is also an uninstaller.ps1 file in there and this is used to completely uninstall everything, registry keys and clear the steamcmd directory, if you wish to stop using my program but wish to keep the downloaded games, move the steamcmd folder and run the uninstaller
+1. There is also an uninstaller.ps1 file in there and this is used to completely uninstall everything, including registry keys and complete deletion the steamcmd directory, if you wish to stop using my program but wish to keep the downloaded servers, move the steamcmd folder and run the uninstaller.ps1 with right clicking and "run in powershell"